-Going to Disney World is every kid’s dream vacation young or old, but while the under 3 crowd gets in free, it can be difficult to manage a trip to Walt Disney World with toddlers and babies.
-Here is a comprehensive and realistic guide full of tips for Disney World with toddlers and babies.
+Going to Disney World is every kid’s dream vacation young or old.
+But while the under 3 crowd gets in free, it can be difficult to manage a trip to Walt Disney World with toddlers.
+Here is a comprehensive and realistic guide full of tips for going to the most magical place on earth with toddlers.

-The first time we took our boys to Walt Disney World, they were ages 2.5 and 10 months.
-It was a last minute decision, and I spent a good chunk of the 16-hour drive down from New Jersey to Florida Googling tips for Disney World with toddlers and babies.
-I came across a bunch of great resources, but I quickly learned that most of them were unrealistic.
-I love a detailed list as much as the next momma, but the reality is, when you’re traveling with 2 kids under 3, an hour by hour “do this next” guide can be both overwhelming and disheartening.
+The first time we took our boys to Walt Disney World, they were aged 2.5 and 10 months.
+It was a last minute decision, and I spent a good chunk of the 16-hour drive down from New Jersey to Florida Googling.

 The Ultimate (Realistic) Guide to Tips for Disney World with Toddlers and Babies